Law Program

 Eligibility

-FASPE Law applicants must fit into one of the following three categories: 1) be enrolled in a JD program as a 2L or 3L at the time of their application; OR 2) be working in the legal profession (including a clerkship) at the time of their application and have received a JD degree no earlier than May 2020; OR 3) for applicants from education systems where law school training does not take place at the post-graduate level, applicants should have completed their requisite legal training in the applicable jurisdiction and be working as a trainee or associate (no more senior than a 4th year associate).
+FASPE Law applicants must fit into one of the following three categories: 1) be enrolled in a JD program as a 2L or 3L at the time of their application; OR 2) be working in the legal profession (including a clerkship) at the time of their application and have received a JD degree no earlier than May 2021; OR 3) for applicants from education systems where law school training does not take place at the post-graduate level, applicants should have completed their requisite legal education in the applicable jurisdiction and be working as a trainee or associate (no more senior than a 4th year associate).

-DATES FOR THE 2024 LAW PROGRAM: May 24, 2024 - June 7, 2024
+DATES FOR THE 2025 LAW PROGRAM: May 23, 2025 - June 6, 2025

-To view photos of the 2023 Law program and to read about the experience, please go here.
+To view photos of the 2024 Law program and to read about the experience, please go here.

 FASPE Law Fellows examine topics such as:

-• the complicity of German lawyers in the design and execution of Nazi racial laws and genocidal policies
+- the complicity of German lawyers in the design and execution of Nazi racial laws and genocidal policies

-• the difference between legal compliance and rules of ethics, on the one hand, and ethical behavior, on the other
+- the difference between legal compliance and rules of ethics, on the one hand, and ethical behavior, on the other

-• the ethical challenges of ambition in professional development
+- the ethical challenges of ambition in professional development

-• ethics and government lawyering
+- ethics and government lawyering

-• legal ethics in the context of technological innovations
+- legal ethics in the context of technological innovations

-• navigating multiple loyalties to employers, clients, systems of justice, legal frameworks and more
+- navigating multiple loyalties to employers, clients, systems of justice, legal frameworks and more

-• tactics to address ethical issues within law firms and other institutions
+- tactics to address ethical issues within law firms and other institutions

 FASPE Law Fellows now practice at major law firms and corporations, serve as law clerks in state, federal and international courts, work as prosecutors and public defenders and hold various government positions.
 Through their shared FASPE experience, Fellows form long-lasting relationships and deep bonds that grow over time.
 Law Fellows participate in formal and informal networks that provide support throughout their careers.